Plenary Speaker Biographies

 Security (ORS) DOE/NNSA),

 Kristin Hirsch is the Director of the Office of Radiological Security (ORS) within U.S. Department of Energy’s National Nuclear Security Administration’s (DOE/NNSA) Office of Global Material Security, a position she has held since March 2019.
-ORS works domestically in the United States and internationally over 100 countries to secure radiological sources in use or storage; remove disused sources and disposition them or place them in to secure storage; and to encourage the use of alternative non-isotopic technologies in place of radiological sources to achieve permanent risk reduction.
+ORS works domestically in the United States and internationally with over 100 countries to secure radiological sources in use or storage; remove disused sources and disposition them or place them into secure storage; and to encourage the use of alternative non-isotopic technologies in place of radiological sources to achieve permanent risk reduction.
 Ms. Hirsch previously spent 3 years as the Director of the U.S. DOE office in Astana, Kazakhstan; as a project manager for the Global Threat Reduction Initiative implementing nuclear and radiological security projects in Europe; and 3 years as an Attaché in the U.S. DOE Office in the US.
 Embassy in Moscow, Russia.
 She started her federal career in 1999 working for the Department of Defense.
 Ms. Hirsch holds a Bachelor’s Degree in History and a Master’s Degree in International Affairs.

 Co-Operative Group (PTCOG)